MahnazRabbani/MahnazRabbani.github.io/_pages/projects.md

 ---
 layout: archive
-title: "Projects"
+title: "Industry Projects"
 permalink: /projects/
 author_profile: true
 ---

-Successfully managed and delivered multiple data science projects from concept to implementation and presentation, collaborating with cross‑functional teams, including data engineering, product manage‑ ment, and community management to drive business growth and improve decision‑making capabilities:
+I successfully managed and delivered multiple data science projects from concept to implementation and presentation, collaborating with cross‑functional teams, including data engineering, product management, and community management to drive business growth and improve decision‑making capabilities:

 • **Key Performance Indicator (KPI) projection**
 – Led, managed and executed the project for predicting key product metrics such as Daily Active Users (DAU), Daily New Users (DNU), and purchases.
 – Utilized the Prophet package from Meta Research to model time series data of approximately one year of KPIs and other significant features, such as the product event calendar.
 – Collaborated with data development and analysis teams to fetch and analyze data from multiple sources and create a Tableau dashboard to present the results for internal clients.

 • **User retention analysis**